East Kent hospital baby deaths: Dr Bill Kirkup review to be published

 Other parents said they felt they were blamed by the trust after they lost their babies.

-The review was chaired Dr Bill Kirkup CBE, who examined the circumstances of maternity deaths at both the QEQM and the William Harvey.
+The review was chaired by Dr Bill Kirkup CBE, who examined the circumstances of maternity deaths at both the QEQM and the William Harvey.

 In an email to staff last month, trust chief executive Tracey Fletcher said the report would make "harrowing" reading and have a "profound" impact on families and colleagues.